-Primaries marked by Democratic diversity, Trump’s picks
+Some primary night ‘firsts’ as Dems pick diverse slates

 ST. PAUL, Minn.
-(AP) — Democrats embraced diversity Tuesday in a primary night of firsts, while Republicans in Minnesota rejected a familiar face of the GOP old guard in favor of a rising newcomer aligned with President Donald Trump.
+(AP) — In a night of firsts, Democrats in Vermont’s primary chose the nation’s first transgender gubernatorial nominee.
+In Minnesota, they picked a woman who would be the first Somali-American member of Congress.
+Connecticut Democrats nominated a candidate who could become the first black woman from the state to serve in Congress.

-In Vermont, Democrats rallied behind the nation’s first transgender nominee for governor.
-Minnesota Democrats backed a woman who would be the first Somali-American member of Congress.
-And in Connecticut, the party nominated a candidate who could become the first black woman from the state to serve in Congress.
+Democrats embraced diversity in Tuesday primaries, while Republicans in Minnesota rejected a familiar face of the GOP old guard in favor of a rising newcomer aligned with President Donald Trump.

-Still, Democrats in Minnesota also backed a national party leader who is facing accusations of domestic violence.
+But Minnesota Democrats also backed a national party leader who is facing accusations of domestic violence.
 He has denied the allegations, yet they threaten to undercut enthusiasm in his state and beyond.

 On the other side, Trump tightened his grip on the modern-day Republican Party as the turbulent 2018 primary season lurched toward its finale.
-A one-time Trump critic, former two-term Minnesota Gov. Tim Pawlenty, lost a comeback attempt he was expected to win.
+A one-time Trump critic, former two-term Minnesota Gov. Tim Pawlenty lost a comeback attempt he was expected to win.

 Most Read Nation & World Stories